sydspost/Sync-Polar-Balance-scale-to-Garmin-Connect/README.md

 # Sync-Polar-Balance-scale-to-Garmin-Connect
-Synchronize weightmeasures from a Polar Balance scale to Garmin Connect
+Synchronize weightmeasures from a Polar Balance scale to Garmin Connect.
+For the complete story check my (dutch) website https://www.sydspost.nl/index.php/2023/01/10/3109/

 Based on/thanks to:
 - Polar Electro for accesslink example, https://github.com/polarofficial/accesslink-example-python